Hypocrites' Club: Evelyn Waugh

 Anthony Powell's first encounter with Evelyn Waugh was a sighting of him at the Hypocrites sitting on the knee of another member, Christopher Hollis.
 Waugh later teased Christopher Sykes for not having had a homosexual phase.
 Though Waugh was friends with Terence Lucy Greenidge and Harold Acton, eccentrics and crazy, romantically he was attracted to fragile, beautiful boys like Alastair Hugh Graham and Richard Pares.
 After Waugh left Oxford he kept going back, and on 12 November 1924 he accepted a lunch date with John Sutro, that was indeed a surprise party at which Sutro invited all of Waugh's "old friends": Harold Acton, Mark Ogilvie-Grant, Hugh Lygon, Robert Byron, Arden Hilliard and Richard Pares.
 That night Waugh got into Balliol and was let out of a window for having mocked Hilliard and Powell.
 It was to this visit that Waugh later attributed his "decline" into alcohol.

 H. D. Ziman

-H. D. Ziman became the Literary Editor of the Daily Telegraph and was in his fourth year when he met Anthony Powell, a freshman.
-It was Ziman who later put in contact Powell with American publisher Ken Giniger, who wanted to produce a picture-book of Powell's book, A Dance to the Music of Time.
+H. D. Ziman became the literary editor of the Daily Telegraph and was in his fourth year when he met Anthony Powell, a freshman.
+It was Ziman who later put Powell in contact with American publisher Ken Giniger, who wanted to produce a picture-book of Powell's series of novels, A Dance to the Music of Time.